 “Sharks get cancer,” said David Shiffman a shark researcher at the University of Miami.
 “Even if they didn’t get cancer, eating shark products won’t cure cancer any more than me eating Michael Jordan would make me better at basketball.”

 The Myth of Sharks Not Getting Cancer Lives on

 And the sale of anti-cancer shark cartilage products continues, exacerbating two very serious issues.
 People that have cancer and treat it with shark cartilage products may not be getting the real treatment that they need to defeat the disease.
 Secondly, sharks are still getting killed in mass all because of a debunked myth.

 Sharks Do Get Cancer

 Scientists have known for over a hundred years that more than twenty species of shark suffer from cancer, however the myth lives on, perpetuated by those that sell pills.

-Just do a search on Amazon to uncover the numerous books that are still available touting the myth and the amazing variety of shark cartilage products for sale, now sold as “diet supplements” or “joint remedies.”
+Just do a search on Amazon to uncover the numerous books that are available touting the myth of the connection between sharks and cancer.
+While on Amazon you will also see the amazing variety of shark cartilage products for sale, now sold as “diet supplements” or “joint remedies.”

 This fascinating article by Christie Wilcox, first appeared in Scientific American in 2011 but we thought that it was still a very important message to pass onto you.
 For an even more graphic look at this issue see: Sharks Do Get Cancer: Tumor Found in Great White from Live Science, Dec.
 2013.

-Maybe the bottom line is that sharks like humans do get cancer, both species are at the top of the food chain, but both species are vulnerable and what we are seeing happen to shark populations may be a lesson humans need to take to heart.
+Maybe the bottom line is that sharks like humans do get cancer.
+Both species are at the top of the food chain, but both species are vulnerable.
+What we are seeing happen to shark populations may be a lesson humans need to take to heart.

 by Robert Frerck, Blue Ocean Network